WayScience/cell-health-data/1.segment-data/README.md

 # Segment Cell Painting Images

-In this module, we present our pipeline for segmenting nuclei and cyoplasm from the Cell Health data.
+In this module, we present our pipeline for segmenting nuclei and cytoplasm from the Cell Health data.

 ### Segmentation